pabloelustondo/Data-Insights/README.txt

            npm start
            hit http://localhost:4200, you should see  dashbaord with some widgets and charts

-           if all went well, you wil lsee a dashboard with some pages and charts.
-This is running in test mode. we will run for real when we install ODA which provides data to the dashboard.
+           if all went well, you will see a dashboard with some pages and charts.
+This is running in test mode, data is comming from a sample user using sample configuration and sample data.
+This is how normally we develop.
+           We avoid calling real dependencies while developing visual components. we will run for real when we install ODA which provides data to the dashboard.

+   3.3) DAD Front End  (Development Mode - Real Mode calling Devependecies)

+           npm run startdev